abdellah-med/Breast_cancer/README.md

 # Breast Cancer Detection using Deep Learning

-This repository was created to develop a breast cancer detection model by combining three datasets:

-INbreast + MIAS + DDSM, with a total of 24,576 images.
+This repository was created for breast cancer detection using deep learning.
+It combines three datasets: INbreast, MIAS, and DDSM, with a total of 24,576 images.

-We implemented two different approaches:
+We implemented two approaches:

-Transfer Learning using ResNet,
+Transfer Learning with ResNet

 Custom CNN Model
-Experiments & Data Preprocessin

-g
-Throughout the development, we conducted multiple experiments and preprocessing changes, including:

-Image normalization and resizing ,
-Handling grayscale vs. RGB input ,
-Data augmentation techniques,
-Optimizing batch sizes and learning rates.
+Multiple experiments were conducted, refining data preprocessing techniques such as normalization, grayscale to RGB conversion, and data augmentation.

-After extensive tuning and testing, we achieved a final accuracy of 85% on the test set.
+After several optimizations, the final model achieved 85% accuracy on the test set.

-This repository serves as a complete workflow for breast cancer image classification using deep learning.
+This repository provides a complete workflow for breast cancer image classification.